facebook/docusaurus/website/blog/2018-09-11-Towards-Docusaurus-2.md

 Our markdown parsing is currently powered by [Remarkable](https://github.com/jonschlinkert/remarkable).
 What if the user wants to use [markdown-it](https://github.com/markdown-it/markdown-it) or even [MDX](https://github.com/mdx-js/mdx)?
 And then there is an issue of which syntax highlighter to use, (e.g: [Prism](https://prismjs.com/) vs [Highlight.js](https://highlightjs.org/)).
 We should leave these choices open to the user.

 For Docusaurus 2, **users can eject and choose their own markdown parser**.
-It does not matter if they want to use MDX, Remark, Markdown-it or their own Markdown parser.
+It does not matter if they want to use another markdown parser such as [Remark](https://github.com/remarkjs/remark), or even their own in-house Markdown parser.
 As a rule of thumb, the user has to provide a React component, in which we will inject children props containing the *RAW string of markdown*.
 By default, we will use Remarkable for the markdown parser and Highlight.js for the syntax highlighting.
 The default parser could still change in the future as we're still experimenting with different markdown parsers.

 ### Search